Currently I have two lectures and 17 workshops available to present to your guild or group

 This quilt is constructed using the paper piecing technique.
-It can be made either in this full size (50" x 50") or in a smaller class sample size, using fewer elements, of 24" x 24".
+It can be made either in this full size (50" x 50") or in a smaller class sample size, using fewer elements (24" x 24").
 I have patterns for both.

 This quilt is also constructed using the paper piecing technique.
 And it too can be made in one of two sizes -- either in this full size (48" x 48") or in a smaller class sample using fewer elements.
 I have patterns for both.

 This quilt earned 1st prize in the show theme category at my guild's "Home is Where the Quilt Is" quilt show.
-The houses are paper-pieced and once sewn into the quilt measure 2" x 2".
+The houses are paper-pieced and, once sewn into the quilt, measure 2" x 2".
 And yes, there are 100 houses in the quilt, surrounded by a picket fence made via raw edge appliqué.
 This quilt finishes at 24" x 24".
-Or if making 100 houses is too daunting, you could make a smaller piece with 25 homes and the picket fence that finishes at about 15" x 15".
+If making 100 houses is too daunting, you could make a smaller piece with 25 homes and the picket fence that finishes at about 15" x 15".
 Due to the small size -- and large number -- of pieces in these quilts, I would not recommend this workshop for beginning quilters.

 This quilt features 96 stars arranged in three rings.
 It is made via paper piecing and there are Y seams in the pattern -- but only 12.
 If your guild is comfortable with Y seams -- or wants to learn how to do them -- this would be a great opportunity.
 The quilt can be made smaller by making fewer rings of stars (or making the rings square instead of oblong).
 As shown, the quilt finishes at 55" x 63".